 - gives the members of the performance review access to relevant documents

-Below is a possible format for a performance review.
+Below is a possible format for performance reviews.
 Other formats are possible if the basic objectives of the performance can be supported in the new format: the feedback in the performance review represents all relevant and related levels from the organization (transparency), consists of members who know the focus person well (for the feedback to be useful and effective) and includes a variety of voices (equivalence of voices).

-Check-ins are an essential part of every sociocratic meeting (see chapter on meeting format on website), just as consent to who fills roles and what the process (agenda) of the meeting will be.
+Check-ins are an essential part of every sociocratic meeting (see the chapter on meeting format on the website), just as consent to who fills roles and what the process (agenda) of the meeting will be.
 The performance review process follows the regular meeting pattern.